scottglazer/public-htpc/README.md

 While still in Overseerr, create a new user (click "Users", then "Create Local User").
 Copy the Discord User ID into the field of the same name (it's found in Discord by right clicking the Doplarr bot and then "Copy User ID", which is the last option in the list).
 Save, then edit the user again and make note of the User ID (which is right under the name and icon for the user group).
 Paste this into the .env file under *OVERSEER_ID*.

 ```

-  8. Configure Tautulli.
+### Configure Tautulli.
 Connect to http://localhost:27029.
 Follow the Setup Wizard.

-  9. Configure Heimdall.
+### Configure Heimdall.
 Connect to http://localhost:27030.
 Add and pin applications as desired, so you don't have a dozen bookmarks to everything.

+### Use Unmanic (Optional)
-  10. (Optional, use occasionally) - Use Unmanic to modify your media to match one unified format (and to monitor anything coming in, if you wish).
+You can use Unmanic to modify your media to match one unified format (and to monitor anything coming in, if you wish).
+Connect to it by going to http://localhost:27050